Overcoming Challenges With Grit and Grace

 ABOUT KAO KALIA YANG

 Born in the refugee camps of Thailand to a family that escaped the genocide of the Secret War in Laos, she came to America at the age of 6.
 She has earned degrees from Carleton College and Columbia University, and is the award-winning author of The Latehomecomer: A Hmong Family Memoir (Coffee House Press, 2008) and The Song Poet (Metropolitan Books, 2016), which has been adapted into an opera by the Minnesota Opera and will have its premiere in spring 2021.
 She recently debuted her first children’s book, A Map Into the World (Carolrhoda Books) and a co-edited collection titled What God is Honored Here?: Writings on Miscarriage and Infant Loss By and For Indigenous Women and Women of Color (University of Minnesota Press).
-Her second children’s book, The Shared Room (University of Minnesota Press), and a collective memoir about refugee lives, Somewhere in the Unknown World (Metropolitan Books), are scheduled to be published this spring.
+Her second children’s book, The Shared Room (University of Minnesota Press), and a collective memoir about refugee lives, Somewhere in the Unknown World (Metropolitan Books), were published in 2020.

 Our day also will include talks by three local women whose powerful stories not only have changed their lives but also offer lessons for all of us.